Cryental/Kayla.NET/README.md

 ## Downloads

 ### Windows
-Download `SRTSubtitleConverter-Win64.exe` from Releases and run.
+Download `Kayla.NET.exe` from Releases and run.

 ### Linux
-Download `SRTSubtitleConverter-Linux` from Releases and run following commands:
+Download `Kayla.NET-Linux` from Releases and run following commands:
 ```
-$ chmod 777 SRTSubtitleConverter-Linux
+$ chmod 777 Kayla.NET-Linux
-$ chmod +x SRTSubtitleConverter-Linux
+$ chmod +x Kayla.NET-Linux
-$ ./SRTSubtitleConverter-Linux
+$ ./Kayla.NET-Linux
 ```
 Tested with Ubuntu 20.04.

 ### macOS
-Download `SRTSubtitleConverter-macOS` from Releases and run following commands:
+Download `Kayla.NET-macOS` from Releases and run following commands:
 ```
-$ ./SRTSubtitleConverter-macOS
+$ ./Kayla.NET-macOS
 ```
 Tested with macOS 10.15.

 ## How To Use
 ```
   -i, --input     Required.
 Set the files or folders to be converted.

   -o, --output    Required.
 Set the path to save the converted files.

+  -f, --format    Set the output format.
+The default value is SubRip.
+You can use following formats:
+                  MicroDVD (*.sub)
+                  SAMI (*.smi)
+                  SubStationAlpha (*.ass, *.ssa)
+                  SubViewer (*.sub)
+                  TimedText (*.xml, *.ttml)
+                  WebVTT (*.vtt)
+                  YtXml (*.xml)
+                  SubRip (*.srt)

   -b, --batch     Set if you want to convert all supported files in a folder.
 ```

 ## Requirements